BioHPC/MegaR/README.md

 ![](https://github.com/BioHPC/MegaR/blob/master/screenshot/accuracy.PNG)

 #### AUC ####
 AUC - ROC curve is a performance measurement for classification problem at various thresholds settings.
 MegaR visualize the AUC-ROC plot.

 ![](https://github.com/BioHPC/MegaR/blob/master/screenshot/AUC.PNG)

 #### Download ####
 Finally, MegaR provides the option to download the trained model for later use in Prediction.
 If a user clicks **Download Model**, the RDS model file is generated and downloaded.
-A user can load this model for the fast prediction of unknown samples without traing the model again.
+A user can load this model for the fast prediction of unknown samples without training the model again.

 ![](https://github.com/BioHPC/MegaR/blob/master/screenshot/download.PNG)